meliao/osdc_support/publicdata.rst

 .. note::
    If you are using either public snapshot, all software has already been installed.

-For the larger community, the same notebooks are public in creator Ziv Dreyfuss' personal github repository [LINK}.
-To simply view as a webpage, go to [LINK].
+For the larger community, the same notebooks are public in creator Ziv Dreyfuss' personal `github repository <https://github.com/zivvers/nexrad-jupyter-osdc>`_.
+To simply view as a webpage, go to the `gh_pages version <http://zivvers.github.io/nexrad-jupyter-osdc>`_.

 .. note::
    Not all browsers handle the animation in the Jupyter notebook demo well.
 We had success using Chrome.